Saturday, April 1, 2017

 This is the second novel in the seven-book series, 'The Clifton Chronicles.'

 In the first book, Only Time Will Tell, Englishman Harry Clifton was about to marry his great love, Emma Barrington, when a surprise revelation derailed the wedding.
-Turns out Emma's father - shipping heir Hugo Barrington - probably sired Harry as well, back in the days when Harry's mother was a prostitute.
+Turns out Emma's father - shipping heir Hugo Barrington - probably sired Harry as well, back in the days when Harry's mother was an impulsive young woman.

 World War II was about to break out and a downcast Harry went off to join the British Navy.
 His ship was sunk and Harry was rescued by a U.S. ocean liner.
 When an American sailor named Tom Bradshaw died, Harry - wanting to escape his family drama - assumed Bradshaw's identity.
 This was a mistake!
 On landing in New York 'Tom Bradshaw' (Harry) was arrested for killing his brother.....and Harry's people were notified that he died at sea.